Account

 -

-Ask Suger support to get the API Token.
-Click Test API Credentials to verify the connection.
-Once successful, click Save.
+Enter the API Token provided by Suger Support, then click Test API Credentials to verify the connection.
+If the verification is successful, click Save:

 -